v4r-tuwien/grasp_annotation_blender/README.md

 ## grasp_annotation_blender
 Script to manually annotate grasp points in blender for the HSR.
 You can change between what gripper and object to use via "obj_substring" and "use_hsr" respectively.
 Annotations will be saved in ./annotations.
 Load your model into ./models or change the path in the script.
 Running the script loads the model and the corresponding numpy file (if existing).

+Important Note: Currently the two grippers do NOT share the same orientation.
+Check the orientation of your gripper before using the annoted points.

 After running the script "LocationSave.py" in blender, the following panels are available in the region with category "TFs" on the right side (next to the scene collection):

 #### Rotate around bb center (z-axis)